 What are similar data types to Intellectual Property Data?

 Intellectual Property Data is similar to Litigation Data, Court Data, Bankruptcy Data, Patent Data, and Trademark Data.
-These data categories are commonly used for Legal Analytics and Intellectual Property Data analytics.
+These data categories are commonly used for Legal Analytics and Intellectual Property Litigation.